-Easing Stress and Coping Mechanisms
+Easing Stress And Coping Mechanisms

 Tips for adults coping with separation anxiety

 Practice breathing techniques.
-Breathing, meditation and anything else that helps you be mindful at the moment and ground you, in reality, can be powerful coping mechanisms for separation anxiety.
+Breathing, meditation and anything else that helps you be mindful in the moment and ground you, in reality, can be powerful coping mechanisms for separation anxiety.
 Often, the fears and worries that surround separation anxiety are the “what ifs.”
 Focusing on the now can help stop this pattern.

 Incorporate exercise.
 Sticking to an exercise routine can help alleviate stress, benefit sleep patterns and get your mind away from worrying about being separated from a loved one.